P4nD3m1CB0Y0xD/TikStalker/README.md

 ```
 usage: main.py [-h] -u TARGET [-a UAGENT]

-TikStalker is a Python script is developed to automate the process of extracting public information from TikTok accounts.
+TikStalker is a Python script developed to automate the process of extracting public information from TikTok accounts.

 options:
   -h, --help            show this help message and exit